Can a 14-Day Rehab Actually Provide a Platform for Long-Term Recovery?

 The best candidates for a 14-day drug and or alcohol treatment program are people that have either recently relapsed (after an extended period of being clean and or sober) or periodic users of drugs or alcohol.

 The reason periodic addicts and alcoholics are good candidates for a fourteen-day treatment program is they may not need more than one to three days to detox if any.
 That allows the treatment center clinical staff to diagnosis them quickly.
 The treatment of the substance (and any underlying causes and conditions that lead to the addiction.
-This will be the focus during the entire two-week treatment program.
+This will be the focus of the entire two-week treatment program.

 Who are bad candidates for a short-term program?

 Bad candidates for a 2-week drug rehab program are people that have been addicted to drugs for a long time.
 This is particularly true for folks hooked on opiates like heroin, oxycodone or oxycontin.

 The reason a fourteen-day substance abuse treatment program is not ideal for them is that it usually takes 7-10 days to physically detox from opiates.
 During that 7 -10 day period (generally) it is not possible to diagnose and to treat underlying mental health disorders.

 During the detox phase of drug or alcohol treatment, the client’s ability to absorb clinical help is also diminished by their physical condition.

 Short-Term Treatment Expectations

 So what would a typical 14-day treatment program look like for the ideal candidate?
 Once the client is reasonably detoxed the medical staff will begin diagnosis of any underlying mental health disorders.
 These are problems with trauma, anxiety and or depression.
 These conditions must be treated as they are components of addiction.

 Besides mental health evaluation, the treatment center will diagnosis any and all addictions and behavioral disorders.
 It is very common for people to be addicted to more than one substance and have one or more behavioral disorders.
 This is often referred to as a co-occurring disorder, dual diagnosis or dual addiction.